amber29800/flexmoney-assignment/README.md

 # I have used MySQL as the database.

 # Coming to the problem statement, the main part of the assignment is to check weather the user is already registered or not.
-I have used phone number as the key
-to check weather the user with same phone number exists or not, because the phone number is always unique for all the registered people.
+I have used phone number as the keyto check weather the user with same phone number exists or not, because the phone number is always unique for all the registered people.

-# All the data of users is stored in "users" table
+# All the data of users is stored in "users" table.

-# For payment part, I have stored the details in "payments" table.
+# For payment part, I have stored the details in "payments" table,

 #As told in the problem statement I have not implemented completePayments() function.